pascalbakker/tweede/Readme.md

 ![Screenshot](screenshot.png)

-Tweede [(1)](https://forvo.com/word/tweede/#nl) is a lightweeight desktop application for artists to warm up.
+Tweede [(1)](https://forvo.com/word/tweede/#nl) is a lightweight desktop application for artists to warm up.
 Execute tweede from your reference folder and it will rotate through every image at given time interval.

 Similar websites for context: